FAQ - Frequently Asked Questions

 Q: What metrics does SMART provide?

-• Number of collisions
+• number of agent

 Q: How do I reproduce results?